thethomasmiller/ORIGIO/README.md

 <br>

 ## MVP
 The **ORIGIO** MVP will allow users to create an account, see all ideas, add a new idea, update an idea, and delete an idea.
-They can also add/delete collaborators on an an idea.
+They can also add/delete comments on an an idea.

 <br>